 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-stampr — by Jed Long, a year ago
+stampr — by Jed Long, 2 years ago

 Spatial Temporal Analysis of Moving Polygons